 We face various risks that could affect the ability to achieve our mission and corporate objectives.
-We generally categorize risks as: 1) business/strategic risk, 2) regulatory/legal risk, 3) market risk (also referred to as interest rate or prepayment risk), 4) credit risk, 5) funding/liquidity risk, and 6) operational risk.
+We generally categorize risks as: 1) business/strategic risk, 2) compliance, 3) market risk (also referred to as interest rate or prepayment risk), 4) credit risk, 5) funding/liquidity risk, and 6) operational risk (which includes cyber risks).
 Our Board of Directors establishes objectives regarding risk philosophy, risk appetite, risk tolerances, and financial performance expectations.
 Market, capital adequacy, credit, liquidity, concentration, and operational risks are discussed below.
 Other risks are discussed throughout this report.